YasuhikoFujii/coding-style/README.md

 ## Functions

 Don't declare functions in a block (if, while, for, etc.).
-Use parentheses for all function calls except when there's a callback or object as last argument.
+Use parentheses for all function calls except when there's a callback or an object as last argument.
 When declaring a function, if it doesn't take arguments don't use the parentheses.

 [EXAMPLE]

 _Always_ use the return keyword, unless it's a single line statement (namely a inline/lambda function).
-If a function doesn't return anything, use an empty return statement.
-That's because in CoffeeScript the return is implicit and for instance if the last statement of your function is a loop, it will do some extra work to be able to return something.
+If a function doesn't return anything, use an empty `return` statement.
+That's because in CoffeeScript the `return` is implicit and for instance, if the last statement of your function is a loop, it will do some extra work to be able to return something.
 If you want to enable method chaining, return `@`.

 [EXAMPLE]

 Callbacks should follow the node convention:

-- The callback is the last argument of the function and is called `callback`
+- The callback is the last argument of the function and is called `callback` or `next`
 - `err` is the first argument and is null (or a falsy value) when the callback is successful
-- The second argument is more flexible in its naming (data, res or more semantically depending on what you're expecting in return e.g a list of things can use a plural), can be omitted if err isn't null
+- The second argument is more flexible in its naming (`data`, `res` or the plural of the type of things you expect), can be omitted if there was error

 Conditional/optional callbacks and functions should be call with the safe navigation operator `?`.